 (5) Energy Efficiency

 Most people believe that 5G requires more consumption of energy and resources.
 However, it actually requires less consumption of energy and resources.
-By optimizing the radio signals, 5G allows for only 10% of the current energy consumption experienced in 4G networks.
+By optimizing the radio signals, 5G allows for only 10% of the current energy consumption experienced in 4G LTE networks.
 This translates into energy efficiency of 90%.

 Uses Cases for Energy Efficiency